Crypto wallet | What is a cryptocurrency wallet?

 Unlike your bank account, your crypto wallet doesn’t store currency (Bitcoins, Ethereum, Litecoin etc.).
 Because cryptocurrencies don’t get stored in any single location.
 Nor do they exist anywhere in any physical form.
 Instead, your altcoin wallet contains your public and private keys that give you access to the coins that belong to you.

 When someone sends you cryptocoins, they actually transfer ownership of the coins to your wallet’s address.
 To complete the transaction, the private key stored in your wallet must match the public address the currency is assigned to.
-And if public and private keys match, your balance will increase, while the sender’s will decrease accordingly.
+And if the public and private keys match, your balance will increase, while the sender’s will decrease accordingly.

 There is no actual exchange of real coins.
 The only things that exist are the records of transactions stored on the blockchain.